davidyshin/starfall/README.md

 [Click here for the live version](http://davidsh.in/star-fall)

 ## Star-Fall
 **Star-Fall** is a fast-paced star shooter written in JavaScript and inspired by the 80's arcade game **Galaga**.
-The aim is to score as many points as possible by destroy an ever-increasing wave of stars before they hit the city.
+The aim is to score as many points as possible by destroying an ever-increasing wave of stars before they hit the city.

 The game is simple.
 Move your ship, and shoot the stars.
 Try to grab the falling hearts to replenish life, and use your special move ("x") sparingly in dire situations.

 Good luck.